-Given the popularity of a previous article of mine on nickel-free make-up, I thought I’d run through some options for those looking for nickel tested or ‘nickel safe’ hair dye or colouring products.
+Given the popularity of a previous article of mine on nickel-free make-up, I thought I’d run through some options for those looking for natural nickel tested or ‘nickel safe’ hair dye or colouring products.

 First, it’s important to make clear is that nickel and nickel-based compounds are not permitted ingredients in any cosmetic product, and that includes hair dyes and hair tints.
 Scrutinising the ingredients for the word ‘nickel’ is pointless — it will not be there.